 Description

 This native species is seen along the coast and in meadows of the western states of North America.
 This fairly tall mid-summer bloomer is beautiful when planted in groups to produce drifts of colorful blooms.
-Pacific Aster is a slow-growing species and is moderately drought tolerant and has a high tolerance for salinity.
+Pacific Aster is a slow-growing species and is moderately drought tolerant and has a high salinity tolerance.

 Also known as Aster chilense

-As a late-season source of both pollen and nectar, asters provide the last opportunity to for many bee colonies to forage.
-Aster pollen serves as an important late season food source for a variety of bees, butterflies, and other pollinators including the next generation of bumblebee queens foraging prior to entering winter dormancy.
+As a late-season source of pollen and nectar, asters provide the last opportunity for many bee colonies to forage.
+Aster pollen serves as an important late-season food source for various bees, butterflies, and other pollinators, including the next generation of bumblebee queens foraging before entering winter dormancy.

 Reviews